 - The NeoAir Dream takes about five minutes to blow up (you can attach the carrying bag to the air nozzle and use the bag to inflate it about 80%; then, it only takes a couple of minutes to blow in the rest of the air).

-There are a couple of CONsiderations for the NeoAir Dream though:
+CONsiderations for the NeoAir Dream

 - It's heavy and bulky.
 It weighs in at about five pounds.
 The NeoAir is definitely only for car camping or possibly canoe or sled trips where you aren't watching every ounce.
 Definitely not making an ultra-light gear list.
 However, this pad is really two pads in one.
 You can remove the inner core for a lighter and much more compact sleeping pad (check out the photos on the right).
 Most of the other super-thick, high R-Value pads are one unit with less flexibility.